A Fast Algorithm for Permutation Pattern Matching Based on Alternating Runs: Preliminaries

 \subsection{Parameterized complexity theory}

 We give the relevant definitions of parameterized complexity theory.
 In contrast to classical complexity theory, a parameterized complexity analysis studies the runtime of an algorithm with respect to an additional parameter and not just the input size~$\card{I}$.
-Therefore every parameterized problem is considered as a subset of $\Sigma^*\times \N$, where $\Sigma$ is the input alphabet.
-An instance of a parameterized problem consequently consists of an input string together with a positive integer $p$, the parameter. \begin{Def} A parameterized problem $P$ is \emph{fixed-parameter tractable} (or in \fpt) if there is a computable function $f$ and an integer $c$ such that there is an algorithm solving $P$ in time $\bigO(f(p)\cdot \card{I}^c)$. \end{Def} The algorithm itself is also called fixed-parameter tractable.
-In this paper we want to focus on the exponential runtime of algorithms, i.e.\ the function $f$, and therefore use the $\bigO^*$ notation which neglects polynomial factors.
+Therefore, every parameterized problem is considered as a subset of $\Sigma^*\times \N$, where $\Sigma$ is the input alphabet.
+An instance of a parameterized problem consequently consists of an input string together with a positive integer $p$, the parameter. \begin{definition} A parameterized problem is \emph{fixed-parameter tractable} (or in \fpt) if there is a computable function $f$ and an integer $c$ such that there is an algorithm solving an instance $(I,p)$ in time $\bigO(f(p)\cdot \card{I}^c)$. \end{definition} The algorithm itself is also called fixed-parameter tractable (FPT).